 Consult your child's doctor if you have questions about flu protection or wonder which type of flu vaccine would be best for your child.

 - Your child isn't feeling well.
 The doctor might ask you to bring your child back when he or she is feeling better.

 - Your child recently had other vaccines.
 The doctor might suggest postponing the flu vaccine if your child has gotten any other vaccines in the past four weeks.

 - Your child has any medical conditions.
 The doctor will likely recommend a flu shot rather than the nasal spray vaccine if your child is younger than 5 and has asthma or a history of wheezing.
-Similarly, the nasal spray flu vaccine isn't recommended for children on long-term aspirin treatment or those who have muscle or nerve disorders, such as seizure disorders or cerebral palsy, a weak immune system, or certain other medical conditions.
+Similarly, the nasal spray flu vaccine isn't recommended for children on long-term aspirin treatment or those who have nerve disorders, a weak immune system or certain other medical conditions.